1. What are my Mental Health Benefits?

 You may call your provider directly to cancel or reschedule or you may call the main Mental Health Clinic number: (206) 543-5030.

 You will need the following information when contacting the Mental Health Clinic for an appointment:

-There are times in our life when we might need help making sense of issues or problems that make us feel overwhelmed.
-A trained mental health professional is able to offer a caring, non-judgemental atmosphere where you might be able to explore, process and deal with your situation or issues.
+There are times in our life when we need help making sense of issues or problems that make us feel overwhelmed.
+A trained mental health professional can offer a caring, non-judgmental support to help you explore, process and deal with your troubles.

 Michaela Wehner, MAc, has worked in the field of crisis intervention, with a specialization in suicide prevention, since 1993.
 She earned her master's degree in acupuncture from Northwest Institute of Acupuncture and Oriental Medicine in 2002, and has completed her certification as a yoga instructor (RYT ® Yoga Alliance, 200 hours).
 Integrating an understanding of Traditional Chinese Medicine and Yoga with training in mental health issues, Michaela offers a holistic and culturally sensitive approach to crisis intervention.
 Michaela is a certified counselor in the state of Washington.